mohcineBelarrem/Web-Contacts/README.md

 he's taken to a UITableView to see the contact in detail (phone,email,ssn...).
 There's also a local serach engine that needs to be implemented so that we can search for contacts.

+If u wanna see how the result looks like check the issues.